Economy of Gibraltar: Finance

 Until Brexit Gibraltar was a constituent part of the European Union as a Special Member State territory, having joined the European Economic Community with the United Kingdom in 1973, under the provisions of the Treaty of Rome relating to European dependent territories.
 However, it is exempt from the Common external tariff, the Common Agricultural Policy and the requirement to levy Value added tax.

 Financial institutions operating in Gibraltar are regulated by the Gibraltar Financial Services Commission.

-Gibraltar has a functioning stock exchange, the Gibraltar Stock Exchange.
+Gibraltar has had a stock exchange since 2014, the Gibraltar Stock Exchange.

 Subject to notifying the EU Commissioner, who must be satisfied that they meet certain criteria in accordance with the relevant EU Directive, Gibraltar-licensed or -authorised financial institutions can provide services throughout the EU and European Economic Area without having to seek separate licences or authorisation in the host Member State.
 This is known as the passporting of financial services.

 In December 2008 in a landmark decision the European Court of Justice ruled that:

 This allowed the implementation of a new low tax system which took full effect in 2010.

 Referred to as an International Finance Centre, Gibraltar was among 35 jurisdictions identified by the Organisation for Economic Co-operation and Development (OECD) as a tax haven in June 2000.
 However, the list's disclaimer states:

 As a result of having made a commitment in accordance with the OECD's 2001 Progress Report on the OECD's Project on Harmful Tax Practices, Gibraltar is not included in the OECD's list of uncooperative tax havens.
 It has also never been listed on the FATF Blacklist of uncooperative countries in the fight against money laundering.
 It may also be referred to as an offshore financial centre, by international institutions such as the International Monetary Fund (IMF).

 However, in its April 2009 progress report, the OECD listed Gibraltar in the list of jurisdictions which, although committed, had not "substantially implemented" yet the internationally agreed tax standard.
 Following Gibraltar's signing of 12 additional Tax Information Exchange Agreements (TIEAs), as of October 2009, with jurisdictions including the UK, US and Germany, to sum 13, Gibraltar is currently listed in the OECD "white list", and is considered a jurisdiction that has substantially implemented the tax standard.
 It therefore shares the same status as OECD member states such as the UK, the US, Spain or Germany.

 Fiscal advantages, including no tax on capital income, are offered to a maximum of 8,464 offshore qualified companies incorporated in Gibraltar.
 After an agreement with the European Union in 2005, this tax exempt regime is due to disappear on 31 December 2010.

-A 2007 IMF report on the regulatory environment and anti-money laundering has once again endorsed Gibraltar's robust regulatory environment.
+A 2007 IMF report on the regulatory environment and anti–money laundering has once again endorsed Gibraltar's robust regulatory environment.